MobileClaw/MobileClaw/README.md

    1. See [Model Configuration](#model-configuration) for how to config model providers.
    2. See [Chat App Configuration](#chat-app-configuration) for how to connect chat apps.
 3. Start your agent with `mobileclaw config.yaml`.
-4. Send message to the agent or modify its `profile.md` to customize.
+4. Send messages to the agent or modify its `profile.md` to customize.

 ## Model Configuration